 Note: As its name implies, the V-chip rating preview is only a preview, and its value is not saved with the layout.

-4 Make the appropriate assignments (see Assigning Logical Sources or Monitor Wall Destinations to Monitors on page 254), and select the desired video level if necessary.
+4 Make the appropriate assignments (see Assigning Logical Sources or Monitor Wall Destinations to Monitors on page 242), and select a video level if necessary.

 Assignments

 Monitor wall destination None

 Name v-chip0

 Source

 Video level video1